acts-project/acts/Plugins/ExaTrkX/README.md

 # Exa.TrkX Plugin

-This plugin contains a seed finding module based on Graph Neural Networks (GNNs) which is developed by the [Exa.TrkX](https://exatrkx.github.io/) team.
+This plugin contains a track finding module based on Graph Neural Networks (GNNs) which is developed by the [Exa.TrkX](https://exatrkx.github.io/) team.

 ## Building